 - Geralt and Count Beledal end up getting along well together.
 Geralt never makes fun of him and actually is considerate of what is needed to make a great picture.
 He even comes to his art show and asks about the Count's daughter.
 The Count, meanwhile, is highly respectful of Geralt, is down to earth (even mocking the rich suck-ups and revealing a prank he pulls on them), and heeds the Witcher's advice when danger is around.
 At the end of their hunt Beledal states that if Geralt ever gets into wine making he should come and see him... considering that Geralt does just that at the end of the DLC it is likely the two of them did end up as partners.

-- Subtle as it is, but the Golden Ending of the "A Knight's Tales" counts: the tormented spirit is released to the hereafter peacefully and without a fight, the lumberjack realises being part of the legend is better than getting laid by a fair maiden, and the Witch of Lynx Crag kept her part of bargain to the T. But most importantly, it is all achieved via being nice and respectful to everyone, including the Wicked Witch semi-responsible for the whole story.
+- Subtle as it is, but the Golden Ending of the "A Knight's Tales" counts: the tormented spirit is released to the hereafter peacefully and without a fight, the lumberjack realises that sometimes just being part of the legend is enough, and the Witch of Lynx Crag kept her part of bargain to the T. But most importantly, it is all achieved via being nice and respectful to everyone, including the Wicked Witch semi-responsible for the whole story.

 - Probably helped by Basil's caring for Marlene the cured wight, especially if you break her curse before visiting Corvo Bianco at your own leisure.
 When Geralt brings an old, starving woman to the vineyard, Basil doesn't blink or hesitate.
 Instead, the majordomo immediately ensures that their guest is well-fed and safe, taking Geralt's comments about her century without food and her previous wight-state in stride, while Geralt can get back to tracking the Beast.
 After meeting all too many jerks and assholes in the world, it's nice to meet a man who is genuinely kind and understanding.